JamesBird02/youtube-short-generator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-After seeing how low effort some online short form content can be, I decided to make things worse by creating this program.
+After seeing how low effort some online short-form content can be, I decided to make things worse by creating this program.
 With the click of a few buttons even **you** can now dilute the online space with even more pointless videos.
-Through automating the idea generation as well as narration and video, you have no excuse not to be mass producing content online.
+Through automating the idea generation as well as narration and video, you have no excuse not to be mass-producing content online.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>